See Page 1 |

 MPA, and LNA products in-house.

-Here is a handy-dandy baker's dozen of 'kinks,'
+Here is a handy-dandy baker's dozen of "kinks,"

 otherwise known as

-tricks of the trade, shortcuts, or clever ideas, that could prove useful while
+tricks of the trade, shortcuts, or clever ideas, that could prove

-working in the lab at work or in your shop at home.
-One suggestion is to place a
+useful while working in the lab at work or in your shop at home.
+They appeared in

-sheet of tracing paper over your schematic while wiring a circuit and draw each
+is to place a sheet of tracing paper over your schematic while wiring a circuit

-and draw notes on rather than defacing the original...
+work and draw notes on rather than defacing the original...

 "Scientists at the Tokyo Institute of Technology